-Chairman's Report for the Period Ended 30 September 20142
+Chair's Report for the Period Ended 30 September 2015 2

+Application of Rental Income from Bristow's Cottage & Charity Field 4

-List of Grants for the period to 30 September 20144
+List of Grants for the Period to 30 September 2015 6

+The Trust Scheme 8

-Statement of Trustees' Responsibilities5
+Statement of Trustees' Responsibilities 9

-Independent Auditors' Report6
+Independent Auditor's Report 10

-Statement of Financial Activities
+Statement of Financial Activities 12

-Balance Sheet9
+Balance Sheet 13

-Notes to the Accounts
+Notes to the Accounts 14

+Endowment Fund 18

-Endowment Valuations
+Historical Endowment Valuations 19

-Statements of Policies
+Statement of Policies 20

-The Trust Scheme

-History of the John Bristow and Thomas Mason Trust
+The History of the John Bristow and Thomas Mason Trust 22

+The Area of Benefit 24

-Chairman's Report for the Period Ended 30 September 2014
+Chair's Report for the Period Ended 30 September 2015

-Welcome to this, the 16th Annual Report of the Trust.
-We produce the report for 2 reasons; to comply with Charity Commission requirements, but more importantly to inform anyone from the Area of Benefit about our work and show that the Trustees are making real efforts to support our local communities.
+Welcome to this, the 17th Annual Report of the Trust.
+There are two reasons for producing the report; to comply with Charity Commission requirements, but more importantly, in my view, to inform the residents of the Area of Benefit about our work and to show that the Trustees are making real efforts to support our local communities.
 We have always tried to produce the report before the Annual Parish Meeting in April, and the change to our financial year timings a few years ago has helped us achieve that.

-Additionally, in this Report, we want to begin a process of trying to look to the future, as well as report on the past.
-There is now an expectation by the Charity Commission that we should do this.
+Additionally, in this Report, we want to carry on the process which we began last year of trying to look to the future, as well as report on the past.